If you’re looking for some cool alternatives to cat trees, grab a seat!

 8. Handmade Whimsical Tree

-I love the idea of supporting artisans with this handmade tree!
+I love the idea of supporting artisans with this handmade tree above!

 Choose between two different colors (brown and black), and five different sizes.